zmufti/Data-Analysis-Projects/README.md

 ●	Explore and Summarize Data: Investigated a dataset using R and exploratory data analysis techniques, exploring both single variables and relationships between variables.

-●	Wrangle and Analyze Data: Gathered data from a variety of sources and in a variety of formats, and assessed quality and tidiness issues for cleaning the data.
+●	Wrangle and Analyze Data: Gathered Twitter data from a variety of sources and in a variety of formats, and assessed quality and tidiness issues for cleaning the data.

--wrangle_act.html: Displays code of all efforts to clean and vizualise the data.
--act_report.html: Write-up of efforts made to clean the data in wrangle_act.html.
+wrangle_act.html: Displays code of all efforts to clean and vizualise the data. wrangle_report.html: Write-up of efforts made to clean the data in wrangle_act.html. act_report.html: Report of findings from the data.
--

 ●	Investigate a Dataset: Posed a question about a dataset, then used NumPy and Pandas to answer that question based on the data and created a report to share the results.